[Updated: Jan 22, 2023]

 - Dial back app permissions.
 This is mostly for mobile apps, but really applies to any software you install.
 They should be on a strict need-to-know basis with things like your location, address book, credit card numbers, and your personal info.
 You also need to limit access to the camera, microphone and photos.
 Be very wary of “accessibility” access, as well – this can be used to scrape sensitive info from your screen.

-Part 3: Cut Way Back on Social Media
+Cut Way Back on Social Media

-Part 4: Make Yourself Heard
+Make Yourself Heard

 Doing all the above will enhance your privacy right now.
-But the whole reason we have to do all this crap is because our elected officials feel no pressure to represent our interests.
+The whole reason we have to do all this crap is because our elected officials feel no pressure to represent our interests.
 Instead, they listen to corporations who use highly-paid lobbyists and campaign donations to push an agenda that guts privacy in favor of profits.
 But at the end of the day, these officials serve at your pleasure… if they don’t please you, make it very clear that you will remove them from office at your next opportunity.